MikuSnow/BetonQuest./Contributing.md

 * Wrap your code at 100th column (most of the code should be wrapped).
 * Comment everything so the code is easy to understand for everyone.
 * Use block comments to document classes, methods and fields.
-* Case statements should be indented with 4 more spaces than a switch statement!
+* Case statements should be indented with 4 more spaces than a switch statement.

 ## Positive feedback